anhinton/CocoWiggler4/README.md

 Come with us now on a journey through Coco and wiggling.

-This game is built using the libGDC Java game development framework <http://libgdx.badlogicgames.com/>.
+This game is built using the libGDX Java game development framework <http://libgdx.badlogicgames.com/>.
 Instructions for importing and running the project in IntelliJ IDEA or Android Studio can be found